marcelpetrick/cheatsheets/bash.md

 cat /sys/devices/platform/soc@0/30800000.bus/30a30000.i2c/i2c-1/1-0041/{{firmware,kernel,protocol}_version,mode}
 ```

 # Fix the keyboard layout
 * worked for Kubuntu 22.04, because I could not find any menu in that fancy KDE, which allows to changes that (wtf!)
 `sudo dpkg-reconfigure keyboard-configuration`

+# weather-app for cheap
+`while :; do clear; curl wttr.in/Laim; date; sleep 60; done`